Ryan Burns

-Ryan Burns (born 8 September 1992) is a Northern Irish football player who is currently playing for Dandenong Thunder.
+Ryan Burns (born 8 September 1992) is a Northern Irish football player who is who plays for Dandenong Thunder.

 Career

 Early years

 Burns started his career with Cliftonville where he was capped by Northern Ireland at Under-18 level.
 He made his first team debut for the club, aged 17 in the Setanta Cup against Sligo.
 He studied at Corpus Christi College, Belfast.

 Oldham Athletic

 After visiting Oldham Athletic on trial in April 2010, along with Carl Winchester he joined the club in May 2010 on a two-year scholarship.

 He was named in matchday squads and was an unused substitute in matches against Accrington Stanley and Dagenham early in the 2010/11 season before making his senior debut for the club on 30 April 2011, starting the League One match against Swindon Town.